 NFL-Schedule for the 2020 NFL playoffs

-The National Football League (NFL) playoff schedule after wild card games on Saturday.
-(Seeds precede teams and records include regular season and playoffs)
+The National Football League (NFL) playoff schedule after the first wild card game on Sunday (seeds precede teams): WILD CARD ROUND

 Sunday, Jan 19 AFC Championship, 2005 GMT (3:05 p.m.
 ET)